Powercor is continuing to invest in its powerline replacement program to help protect communities against the threat of bushfires

 The full program of works usually take 14-18 weeks, starting from approval and ending with bare wire network being removed.
 Sometimes the old wire network may be decommissioned but removed later due to access and other issues.
 The wires are no longer live, so they are not a risk.
 Our goal is to always complete the full program of work as quickly and safely as possible, working with local council and broader community.

-We undertake extensive community out reach to ensure that local residents, businesses and visitors have as much notice as possible about any changes to roads or other infrastructure.
+We undertake extensive community out reach to ensure local residents, businesses and visitors have as much notice as possible about any changes to roads or other infrastructure.
 This includes local letter box drops, signage and updates through council websites and social media pages.

 Powercor’s network covers central and western Victoria and we conduct regular reviews of all our infrastructure, as well as take part in specialist programs such mimimising risks from bushfires.
 Currently, we are focused on the areas as identified by the Victorian Government to replace the overhead power lines.